Estranged Students Support

 If you would like support during your application, have a query or would like to clarify anything, you can get in touch with Boawe Rankin-Carr: firstname.lastname@example.org

-He can signpost you to support available such as personal statement advice, finance support and deadline dates.
+You will be signposted to support available such as personal statement advice, finance support and deadline dates.

 Please do not hesitate to get in touch if we can be of support.